prabhash-code/algo-playground/README.md

 # algo-playground

-This repository contains solutions for questions from `HackerRank`.
+This repository contains solutions for questions in `HackerRank`.

 ### How to use
 - Folders are based on the category of the DSA.